 “God blesses those who mourn, for they will be comforted.”

-Growing Closer to God & Comforting Others after Losing a Friend
+† How to Grow Closer to God & Comfort Others After Losing a Friend

 We don’t always know what caused a friendship to end.
 As we walk through the healing process and gain wisdom, our scars guide us and help us become a better friend.

-One great byproduct of a broken friendship is we can grow closer to God and our reliance on Him.
-We are also able to comfort others who are going through a similar story.
+One great byproduct of losing a friend is we can grow closer to God and our reliance on Him.
+We are also able to encourage and comfort others who are going through a similar story.

 2 Corinthians 1:3-4 NLT

 “All praise to God, the Father of our Lord Jesus Christ.
 God is our merciful Father and the source of all comfort.
 He comforts us in all our troubles so that we can comfort others.
 When they are troubled, we will be able to give them the same comfort God has given us.”